GraxCode/threadtear/README.md

 #### ZKM
 Extremely (flow-) obfuscated code, often noticeable by a string decryption method in the static initializer containing switches, or string decryption methods with a very long switch block (about 250 cases).
-ZKM is one of the best obfuscators for java, and also very expensive.
+ZKM is one of the best (and oldest) obfuscators for java, and also very expensive.
 ![ZKM](https://i.imgur.com/Psdagyb.png)
 #### Stringer
 If your jar file contains some special classes with huge decryption algorithms that are used by string obfuscation and access obfuscation, it's probably Stringer.
 If your file was obfuscated with multiple obfuscators, and Stringer is one of them, you should begin your deobfuscation with Stringer, as Stringer obfuscation cannot be overwritten.
+(Due to custom JAR signature and usage of method names during string decryption)
-Stringer also is very protecting and one of the most expensive obfuscators.
+The protection is not bad and Stringer is one of the most expensive obfuscators.
 Unlike normal obfuscators it does not come with name obfuscation.
 It is rather used as "second layer".
 Probably 90% of people that use this obfuscator are using a crack.
 ![Stringer](https://i.imgur.com/LmI9SYz.png)
 ![Stringer 2](https://i.imgur.com/M72plII.png)
 #### Allatori